gluru/Kare-Dev/integrations/box/oauth.md

 ![Configuration](configuration.png)

 Now you will need the URL of your DX Console.
 You can copy that from the browser URL tab once you are signed-in in the DX Console.
-It should be something like `https://<YOUR-DOMAIN>.karehq.com/details/<ORG-ID>/kbm/box/auth/callback` (CSR) or `https://<YOUR-DOMAIN>.dashboard.karehq.com`.
+It should be something like `https://csr.<ENV>.karehq.com/details/<ORG-ID>/kbm#`.
+ENV is for example `us` or `stg`.
+For the legacy Dashboard `https://<YOUR-DOMAIN>.dashboard.karehq.com`.
 The first word in the URL is your domain.

 In _OAuth 2.0 Redirect URI_ type the following URL by replacing your domain in the template: `https://csr.<ENV>.karehq.com/details/<ORG-ID>/kbm#/box/auth/callback` (or for the legacy Dashboard `https://<YOUR-DOMAIN>.dashboard.karehq.com/box/auth/callback`).